SpaceCurve/hadoop-adapter/rev2.md

 ### Archive Generation and Sync

-The two archives are generated from the [src dir](src) is this repository via a Makefile.
+The two archives that run this tutorial are generated from the [src dir](src) in this repository via a [Makefile](src/Makefile) that packages and syncs the archives to the VMs.
+By setting `HADOOP_ADDR` and `SPACECURVE_ADDR` with the name or IP of the corresponding VM we can ensure that the archive gets sent to the correct location.
-Once your VMs are up and you have their IP addresses, you can edit the [Makefile](src/Makefile) to point to your two VMs by replacing `HADOOP_ADDR` and `SPACECURVE_ADDR` with the names or IP addresses of your two VMs.
 You can find the IP address by logging into a VM, opening a terminal window (Applications->System Tools->Terminal)

 ![](images/centos-terminal.png)